FWD.us: Keystone XL oil pipeline support

-At least two key members of the group and several liberal organizations withdrew support from FWD.us after revelations that the group supported the Keystone XL oil pipeline in two major ways.
-Elon Musk, a founder of the electric carmaker Tesla and rocket company SpaceX, and David O. Sacks, chief executive of Yammer, left the group and withdrew financial support.
-The Sierra Club, the League of Conservation Voters and MoveOn.org also suspended advertisements on Facebook.

-The controversy stemmed from the fact that FWD.us paid tens of millions of dollars for advertisements supporting three prominent lawmakers who also supported the Keystone XL oil pipeline.
-The lawmakers were Republican Marco Rubio, Republican Lindsey Graham, and Democrat Mark Begich.
+FWD.us was revealed to have paid tens of millions of dollars for advertisements supporting Senators Marco Rubio, Lindsey Graham, and Mark Begich, who also supported the Keystone XL oil pipeline.
 In addition, FWD.us ran advertisements praising the Keystone XL pipeline through its subsidiaries.

 The reaction was mixed among observers.
+At least two key members of the group withdrew support from FWD.us, including Elon Musk, a founder of the electric carmaker Tesla and rocket company SpaceX, and David O. Sacks, chief executive of Yammer.
+Several liberal organizations suspended advertisements on Facebook, including the Sierra Club, the League of Conservation Voters and MoveOn.org.

 At least five people protesting Zuckerberg's involvement in FWD.us were arrested at Facebook's first shareholder meeting on June 11, 2013.

 In September 2013, Chris Hughes, one of the earliest employees at Facebook who had played an important role in the Barack Obama 2008 presidential campaign, explained to Erin Griffith in an interview the reasons for his not being involved with FWD.us despite being close to the founders.
 He said, "They've taken a stance on all kinds of things, from [the Keystone XL pipeline] to other issues, which are not reflective of my own."

 Elitism and endorsement of restrictionism

-An article in The Verge was critical of the adaptation of The New Colossus by FWD.us in its video titled "Emma" on the grounds that the adaptation was elitist and replaced the idealism of the original poem by the self-interested position of the technology lobby.
+An article in The Verge was critical of the adaptation of "The New Colossus" by FWD.us in its video titled "Emma" on the grounds that the adaptation was elitist and replaced the idealism of the original poem by the self-interested position of the technology lobby.
 Similar criticisms were echoed in a comment thread on Mark Zuckerberg's Facebook post where he shared the video.
 Zuckerberg replied at length, concluding with, "The bigger problem we're trying to address is ensuring the 11 million undocumented folks living in this country now and similar folks in the future are treated fairly."

 An article in The Huffington Post was critical of FWD.us for running advertisements on the radio shows of Sean Hannity and Rush Limbaugh that claimed that US border security was in shambles and endorsed the border security provisions in the immigration bill.
 The Huffington Post article pointed to record deportation levels under Barack Obama's presidency as well as quoted from a report by the Migration Policy Institute to question the claims made in the advertisements.

 Hector Ruiz, former chairman and CEO of Advanced Micro Devices, wrote a piece critical of Mark Zuckerberg arguing that freer migration and a path to citizenship should be extended to all people, not just an elite.

 Shaun Raviv in an article for The Atlantic critiqued Mark Zuckerberg and FWD.us for the modesty of their vision, their focus on high-skilled immigration, and their endorsement of border security.